-Supporting you to maintain good mental and physical health during this and indeed any other time is paramount to us.
-The GMA is grateful to partners like Perennial and other organisations skilled in these services for making their resources and links available to GMA members and the sector.
+Maintaining good mental and physical health is important, both during this pandemic but also afterwards.
+The GMA is grateful for organisations like Perennial and others for making their resources and links available to GMA members and the wider sector.

-Please forward any of this information onto your staff and anyone you know in the industry who might need help.
+Please forward any of the following resources onto your colleagues, staff or anyone you know in the industry who might need help.

 Perennial is the UK’s only charity dedicated to helping everyone who works in horticulture, and their families, when times get tough.
 Perennial provides free and confidential advice, support and financial assistance to people of all ages working in, or retired from horticulture.
 This help extends to spouses, partners and children.

 During the Coronavirus (Covid-19) pandemic it’s wise to follow all government advice and it’s also natural to be concerned about your own health, your ability to continue working and supporting family members.
-Perennial is the safety net for people in the horticultural industry, here to help individuals working in, or retired from any job involving working with trees, plants, flowers and grass.
-This is a time when we need to work together.
+Perennial is the safety net for people in the horticultural industry, to help individuals working in, or retired from any job involving working with trees, plants, flowers and grass.

-Information will be regularly updated on our website, available here.
+Information will be regularly updated on their website, which you can access here.

 Perennial’s help and support is always free and confidential.
-Everyone’s challenges are slightly different, so our support is tailored to your specific needs.
+Everyone’s challenges are slightly different, so their support is tailored to your specific needs.

-If you would like to speak to someone please call our confidential and free helpline 0800 093 8543 (no cost to you)
+If you would like to speak to someone please call their confidential and free helpline 0800 093 8543 (no cost to you)

-You can fill in our online contact form here and we will get in touch as soon as we can.
+You can fill in their online contact form and have someone get in touch when they can by clicking here.